Today’s Coup de Blog is written by Michael Schechter.

 I know what you are thinking, “You don’t understand, she gives me something to think about every day” or even “I can’t tell you how many amazing people I’ve met through this blog.”

 If you want to believe that, it’s fine, but you are playing the fool.

 Take a moment and really think about what I am saying.
 What better social proof is there than allowing every voice, both big and small, to share in your platform and then utterly outshine them all in blog comments?

 Gini is clearly using us all and I, for one, have had enough.

 Today, I’m turning the tides.
-I am taking back the comments.
+I am taking back the blog comments on this very site!
 Not just for myself, but for every guest blogger who has ever attempted to swing the bat here at Spin Sucks and has fallen short.

-- Because you already know Gini: There is no doubt that Gini has earned her comments and continues to earn them every day.
+- Because you already know Gini.
+There is no doubt Gini has earned her blog comments and continues to earn them every day.
 But why not try something new?
 Get out of your comfort zone.
 Talk to me!
 You can talk to Gini every day if you want, not so true with the guests, so show them the love.

 - Because David should beat Dietrich.
 We are always so focused on the big guys that we don’t give the poor underdogs enough credence.
 Sure, they need to earn their stripes, to stand outside of the house for three days before Tyler Durden lets them in, but you have to respect anyone who has enough of a screw loose to hit publish and share their thoughts.
 We need to help the little guys win; and the best rock in your slingshot is taking a minute or more out of your day to comment.